 Built by the Medici family as offices for Florentine judges, the name uffizi actually means offices.
 But over time, it became a display place for the family’s many paintings and sculptures.
 An artwork collection which became so huge they had to move many pieces to other museums!

 But one of the special characteristics of the building is its long internal courtyard, which architectural historians define as Europe’s first regularized streetscape.
 A streetscape is a method of designing urban streets and roads so as to improve conditions for both street users and nearby residents.

 And this long narrow courtyard, open to the sky, and with the Arno River visible through a Doric screen at its far end, certainly does present a picturesque view from inside.
 And street pedestrians also get to enjoy a peek into the pretty courtyard with its stately columns and cornices.

-This art museum contains the largest Venetian art collection in Venice, as well as other famous paintings.
+The Accademia art museum, also in Vencie, contains the largest Venetian art collection in Venice, as well as other famous paintings.